anidev/612-2014-advanced/README.md

 To Cycle between various devices in a mode, use the bumpers (L1 and R1 on PS) This will cycle between the devices on each mode

-To use a device that requires input, just use the left analog stick
+To use a device that requires input, just use the left analog stick.
+There is also an override function for the compressor.
+When in motor function, press [Start] and move the stick to force the compressor to start, ignoreing the digitalSwitch